ARISE-Initiative/robosuite-benchmark/README.md

 ```

 ## Visualizing Rollouts
-We provide a [rollout](scripts/rollout.py) for executing and visualizing rollouts using a trained agent model.
+We provide a [rollout](scripts/rollout.py) script for executing and visualizing rollouts using a trained agent model.
 The relevant command-line arguments that can be specified for this script are the `rollout` args in the `util/arguments.py` module.
 Of note:

 * `load_dir` specifies the path to the logging directory that contains both the `variant.json` and `params.pkl` specifying the training configuration and agent model, respectively,